Centaurus A: Radio waves

 In July 2021 the Event Horizon Telescope released a resolved image of Centaurus A showing the jet coming from the black hole at its center.

 Visibility

 Centaurus A is located approximately 4° north of Omega Centauri (a globular cluster visible with the naked eye).
 Because the galaxy has a high surface brightness and relatively large angular size, it is an ideal target for amateur astronomy observations.
 The bright central bulge and dark dust lane are visible even in finderscopes and large binoculars, and additional structure may be seen in larger telescopes.
-Centaurus A is visible to the naked eye under exceptionally good conditions.
+Claims have been made that Centaurus A is visible to the naked eye under exceptionally good conditions.